 Lake House Academy's clinical focus is rooted in a relational model empahsizing commitment, acceptance, security, and attunement to create experiences of secure attachement.
-Students take part in weekly individual therapy group therapy and weekly Family Therapy.
+Students take part in weekly individual therapy, group therapy and family therapy.
 To support this we utilize two primary clinical interventions: Theraplay and Dyadic Developmental Psychotherapy.
 In addition to those primary interventions, Lake House Academy utilizes canine assisted therapy and offers the opportunity for Neurofeedback and EMDR when determined therapeutically appropriate.

 Theraplay is a highly relational and uniquely structured clinical approach specifically designed to support the needs of pre and early-adolescent children and their families.
 Having the highest evidence-based practice rating by SAMHSA, Theraplay has proven to build and enhance attachment, self-esteem, joyful engagement, and trust in others.
 This stems from natural patterns of playful, healthy interactions between parent and child.
 Theraplay is more than just play—it lets the body have experiences while re-training the brain in the process.

 Theraplay is a treatment modality created specifically for children and teens.
 Unlike other “play therapy” modalities, Theraplay is therapist led—not client-driven.
 It requires no verbal processing from the child.
 Theraplay helps teens heal from their very core by targeting the limbic system of the brain.
 This part of the brain is what helps drive behavioral and emotional responses.

 Dyadic Developmental Psychotherapy is an attachment-focused therapy developed by Dr. Daniel Hughes, which stems from evidence-based treatment for complex trauma, reactive attachment issues (RAD) and other issues with attachment.